 Instead of discarding last year’s teaching materials, turn them into an e-commerce business that benefits other teachers and serves as extra income for you.
-Monetizing your lesson plans, student activities, worksheets and other forms of curriculum is a resourceful way to earn back the money spent out-of-pocket for classroom supplies–– and even turn a profit.
+Monetizing your lesson plans, student activities, worksheets and other forms of a curriculum is a resourceful way to earn back the money spent out-of-pocket for classroom supplies – and even turn a profit.

-It´s not only about money – but about experience
+It´s not only about money – but about the experience

 Above mentioned are a few ways of getting a steady flow of side income to support your living abroad.
 If you have hard times deciding what to go for, try asking the fellow teachers from your community.
 They will point you to the most promising activity in your particular location and position.

-Teaching abroad is an amazing opportunity to embrace the global mindset and boost your life skills.
+Teaching abroad (and in your home-country, too) is an amazing opportunity to embrace the global mindset and boost your life skills.
 Make sure to use your flexible hours to the most.
-Not only these side hustles can bring you money for the mundane expenses, but also become a noteworthy line in your resume or a superb story to tell.
+Not only these side jobs for teachers bring you money for the mundane expenses, but also become a noteworthy line in your resume or a superb story to tell.